List of Indianapolis 500 broadcasters

-Currently, the television voice of the Indy 500 is Leigh Diffey, who has been working the race since NBC took over in 2019.
-The last television voice of the Indy 500 for ABC was Allen Bestwick, who held the position from 2014 to 2018.
-Past television anchors include Chris Schenkel, Jim McKay, Keith Jackson, Jim Lampley, Paul Page, Bob Jenkins, Todd Harris, and Marty Reid.
-Other longtime fixtures of the broadcast include Jack Arute, Sam Posey, Jackie Stewart, Bobby Unser, and Jerry Punch.
+Currently, the television voice of the Indy 500 is Will Buxton, a role he will assume for the first time in 2025.
+Previous television anchors include Chris Schenkel, Jim McKay, Keith Jackson, Jim Lampley, Paul Page, Bob Jenkins, Todd Harris, Marty Reid, and Allen Bestwick (all of ABC); followed by Leigh Diffey, who called the race on NBC in 2019–2024.
+Other longtime fixtures of the broadcast include Jack Arute, Sam Posey, Jackie Stewart, Chris Economaki, Bobby Unser, Jerry Punch, and Scott Goodyear.

 On August 10, 2011, ABC extended their exclusive contract to carry the Indianapolis 500 through 2018.
 Starting in 2014, the contract also includes live coverage of the IndyCar Grand Prix on the road course.

-In 2019, the Indianapolis 500 moved to NBC, as part of a new three-year contract that unifies the IndyCar Series' television rights with NBC Sports (the parent division of IndyCar's current cable partner NBCSN), and replaces the separate package of five races broadcast by ABC.
+In 2019, the Indianapolis 500 moved to NBC, as part of a new three-year contract that unifies the IndyCar Series' television rights with NBC Sports (the parent division of IndyCar's then-current cable partner NBCSN), and replaces the separate package of five races broadcast by ABC.
 The Indianapolis 500 is one of eight races televised by NBC as part of the new deal, which ended ABC's 54-year tenure as broadcaster of the event.
 WTHR is the local broadcaster of the race under this contract; the existing blackout policy is expected to continue should the race not sell out.
 As no spectators were allowed for the 2020 Indianapolis 500, the race was aired live in the Indianapolis market.
+Two subsequent live broadcasts occurred in 2021, when the number of spectators was limited under local public health orders, and 2024, after a significant weather delay.

+Fox Sports took over rights to IndyCar, including the Indianapolis 500, beginning in 2025.
+The Speedway is expected to continue to enforce the live local blackout on Indianapolis Fox affiliate WXIN.
+After a grandstand sellout was announced, however, the local blackout was lifted for 2025.
+WXIN initially prepared to broadcast Memorial Day related programs in the window that networks like FOX would have used to air prime time programs in a transposed broadcast.